jtpgames/Locust_Scripts/README.md

 For instance, the "MASCOTS2022" Branch represents the exact state of the repository at the time of crafting and presenting the paper submitted for review and later published at MASCOTS 2022.

 # Improving RAST with SDN (WIP)
+**Last change from: 05.01.2024**

 Currently, I am working on improving the prediction quality of RAST by enriching the request logs with network metrics recorded by an SDN controller.
-For this, I use containernet (fork of mininet) as the network emulator and pox as the SDN controller.
+For my experiments, I use containernet (fork of mininet) as the network emulator and pox as the SDN controller.
 I built a containernet topology that encapsulates two different kinds of experiments:
-1. Running an experiment using the TeaStore benchmarking application.
+1. Running an experiment using the TeaStore benchmarking application (our [TeaStore Fork](https://github.com/jtpgames/TeaStore)).
 2. Running an experiment with a simulated version of TeaStore.

 Within an experiment a load test is used to generate request logs and network metrics.